 This is one of my favorite summer weeknight meals as salmon cakes are perfect to eat out on the patio with a glass of white wine.
+Many think of salmon cakes made using canned salmon, however, I like to cut fresh salmon for these flavorful and juicy salmon cakes.
 Much like crab cakes, they are comprised mostly of fish and held together with a few flavorful ingredients.
 There is just enough binding to hold the cakes together without overpowering the salmon.
+I cut the salmon into small cubes so it can be flaked once cooked.
+While they can be cooked in the oven I prefer cooking them in a sauté pan to give the cakes a golden brown crust on the exterior.

 When making this salmon cake recipe, look for the thick middle chunk of the salmon at the market.
 Rather than using ground salmon, the salmon is kept in small pieces to give more texture and those thicker pieces will be more even.
 Since the salmon is in large chunks be careful when flipping the cakes, as they tend to fall apart easily but will give the cakes great texture!